- GAP 200.020, Journal Vouchers

 Cost Center, Profit Center, WBS Element, or Fund:

-Enter in the appropriate field a 7 or 9-digit number (7 for University, 9 for Health System), only populate ONE of these fields.
+Enter in the appropriate field a 7 or 9-digit number, only populate ONE of these fields.
 (For the University 3xx and 7xx codes are WBS Elements)

 Enter the description for the transaction line.
 If correcting an error or transferring an expense, include from the original posting the SAP document number (if available), the reference number, and the date posted; also include an explanation of why the correction is necessary.
 For Cost Transfers, refer to GAP 200.150, Cost Transfers on Sponsored Projects.
 Remember that this is all the information that will show on financial reports, maximum allowed is 50 characters.
 If you cannot include all of the required documentation in this field, you must incorporate Additional Notes on the Journal Voucher.